tonylira0327/forgn_agnt/_mindoc_media/CLARIFIES_THE_STATUS_OF_FOREIGN.md

 credit_(IPTC): The New York Times date_created_(IPTC): October 21, 1938

-_path: /assets/img/ALIENS ARE ORDERED TO REGISTER PG.1 & 2.jpg
+_path: /assets/img/CLARIFICATION OF THE STATS OF FA_page-0001.jpg
-order: '01'
+order: '02'
 layout: image_description
 ---